puppetlabs/iac/_posts/2020-03-27-status-update.md

 ## Customer Escalations

-This week, the team worked at Panos module. (check out this [PR](https://github.com/puppetlabs/puppetlabs-panos/pull/119) for more details).
+This week, the team worked on the Panos module. (check out this [PR](https://github.com/puppetlabs/puppetlabs-panos/pull/119) for more details).
 Our purpose is to unblock testing and progress development.

 ## DSC Rework